Skip to content

 Here’s how it works:

-Automatic Relationships: The ⚡ next to any relationship in a node indicates it was generated automatically (ex: save an article about Web3 and it will automatically connect it to the Tag you already had called “Web3”).
+Automatic Relationships: The ⚡ next to any relationship in a node indicates it was generated automatically (ex: save an article about criminal law and it will automatically connect it to the Tag you already had called Law).

 For new Tag recommendations based on AI, click on the ⚡ next to the search bar.
 It opens up the list of recommendations.
 There are four things here: